psf/sboms-for-python-packages/README.md

 ## How does it all fit together?

+There's a [published blog post with diagrams](https://sethmlarson.dev/visualizing-the-python-package-sbom-data-flow#end-to-end-sbom-data-flow) on the end-to-end data flow.

 * If project dependencies are checked into version control then an SBOM file can be created and checked into version control alongside those dependencies.
   This SBOM file is referenced within `pyproject.toml` under `project.sbom-files`.